Let’s Get Techy

 So many people are using iPads, iPhones and iPods in therapy.
 While there are many other devices out there, I’m focusing on the i devices because those are the devices that I know the best.
 It is very easy to find apps for pediatric speech therapy, even apps for adult language therapy.
 There are apps for language, articulation, AAC, voice, fluency, and a few for dysphagia, but not many.
 It seems that few therapists are using their devices for dysphagia therapy.
-In lieu of the small amount of apps available for those of us specializing in dysphagia therapy, we can very effectively use our i devices for treatment.
+In lieu of the small amount of apps available for those of us specializing in dysphagia therapy, we can very effectively use our devices for treatment.

-One feature that comes with any of the i devices is the notepad.
+One feature that comes with any of these devices is the notepad.
 This looks like the yellow legal pads that I’m sure we’ve all used.
 You can use the keyboard or dock your device to a keyboard to type notes.
 Once these notes are done you can then choose the option to print or you can email it to yourself to print.
 You can also use Evernote (which is free) to create documents and access everything from any of your smart devices or from the computer.

 I use Dropbox quite often.
 Dropbox is a cloud storage app.
 I have it installed on my computer, iPad, iPod and Android phone.
 I save files from my computer including journal articles, forms, documents, etc and can access them through any of my mobile devices or can access them via the internet on any computer.
 In addition to Dropbox (which is free for 2 gb), I use Carbonite.
 Carbonite is a yearly subscription (around $60 a year) that is a backup system for your computer, it backs up all of your documents, plus you can log onto your account from any computer via the internet to access all of your backed-up items and there is an iOs and Android app to access your files from your mobile device.